ETHOS-Labs-LLC/BYOS/docs/cosmos.md

 ![alt text](black_logo.svg)

-OpenC3's COSMOS is a command and control system designed for small satellite missions.
+OpenC3's COSMOS is a command-and-control system designed for small satellite missions.
 It is an evolution of the COSMOS software initially developed by Ball Aerospace, which has been widely used in the space industry for satellite command and control.
 COSMOS provides a comprehensive suite of tools for mission planning, telemetry and command processing, data analysis, and system simulation, making it a versatile solution for managing space missions.

 The transition to OpenC3 represents a shift towards a more open and collaborative approach to space mission control software.
 OpenC3 aims to foster a community where users and developers can contribute to the development and improvement of COSMOS, ensuring it remains a state-of-the-art tool for mission control.
 This open-source philosophy allows for greater innovation, adaptability, and cost efficiency, as users can customize the software to meet their specific mission requirements without the constraints of proprietary software licenses.